 Although rare, inflamed vessels can limit the blood supply to nerves in your hands or feet, causing the inability to move them.
 If you have arthritis and cannot move your hands or feet, go to the nearest emergency center for treatment to help the nerves recover.

 Also rare, people with arthritis may get small red or black spots on fingers or toes around the nail.
 This means that the tissue has died due to the inflammation of blood vessels.
 Go to the ER to seek treatment.

-If you have arthritis and are concerned with your symptoms, visit your nearest CHI St. Luke’s Health emergency department.
+If you have arthritis and are concerned with your symptoms, visit your nearest St. Luke’s Health emergency department.